 A biome is the term that refers to shared environmental elements.
 A chaparral biome would cover all the areas that have similar climates and conditions.
 These areas would likely support similar plants and many of those plants are likely to grow reasonably well in interchangeable geographical biomes.

 We are located right in the prime area defined even in the most stringent terms as the chaparral.
 Whether you are a resident of Sylmar, Agua Dulce, Santa Clarita or Acton, you are right in the middle of the chaparral – as defined by even the most exacting geologists.
-In fact, the chaparral extends into Santa Barbara, through inland California up through Bakersville, Riverside, and Escondido, and right down through Los Angeles and throughout San DIego.
-There are different parts of the chaparral like the coastal chaparral, desert chaparral or the mountain chaparral.
+In fact, the chaparral extends into Santa Barbara, through inland California up through Bakersville, Riverside, and Escondido, and right down through Los Angeles and throughout San Diego.
+There are different parts like the coastal, desert or the mountain chaparral.
 All are home to tough native plants that live with long periods of drought, wide daily temperature ranges and soil with little fertility.

 These plants are beginning to find homes in gardens all over the world where drought and climate change are encouraging gardeners to seek resilient plants that can also be decorative in the landscape.
-The chaparral biome, once seen as nothing but ‘scrub’ land, is beginning to bloom into a fine source for drought-resistant garden material.
+This environment, once seen as nothing but ‘scrub’ land, is beginning to bloom into a fine source for drought-resistant garden material.